saiashirwad/bun-trpc-hono-react-turbo-monorepo/README.md

 # TRPC + React + Hono Monorepo Template

-A production-ready monorepo setup with tRPC, React, and Hono, using modern build tools like tsup and Bun.
+A monorepo template for a production-ready tRPC, React, Hono, and Bun setup that uses built packages.

 ## Project Structure